10 Best Caption Contest Examples (and How to Run One)

 8. Follow up with Participants

-After contacting the winner, it’s a good idea to follow up with everyone who entered your caption contest.
+After contacting the winner, it’s a good idea to follow up with everyone who entered.
 This allows you to develop your relationship with them and thank them for taking part.

 Following up can be as simple as announcing the winner on social media, or sending an email newsletter thanking everyone for entering.
 If you’re in a giving mood, you can offer participants a discount code as a thank you.